 Download and install wdrvbck1.exe from http://ftp.surfnet.nl/simtel/winxp/fileback/

-" to make sure you have version 1.0.9...
+Run it and click About|'Check for updates'" to make sure you have version 1.0.9...

 "You then have the last free version before Driver Guides got hold of it from Jermar."